spine-tools/Spine-Toolbox/README.md

 #### Add tool templates

-Select the `Templates` tab at the bottom of the left pane and click on the button with a wrench and a plus sign to add a new tool template.
+Select the `Templates` tab at the bottom of the side pane and click on the button with a wrench and a plus sign to add a new tool template.

-Navigate to the `tool_templates/Swedish_hydro` folder, select the file `create_datapackage.json` and hit `Open`.
+Navigate to the `tool_templates/Swedish_hydro` folder, select the `create_datapackage.json` file and hit `Open`.
 Repeat for the `run_hydro_model.json` file.
-Now you should see your two tool templates on the left pane:
+Now you should see your two tool templates on the side pane:

 ![](fig/tool_templates.png)

 #### Add data connection to raw CSV data

-Click on the `DC` button to add a new data connection to our project.
+Click on the `DC` button to add a new data connection to your project.
 Give it a name such as 'rawCSV' and click `Ok`.
-On the 'rawCSV' Data Connection item, click on the button with plus sign to add a new reference.
-Navigate to the `tool_templates/Swedish_hydro/input` folder, select the file `rawCSV.json` and click `Ok`:
+On the 'rawCSV' item, click on the button with the plus sign to add a new reference.
+Navigate to the `tool_templates/Swedish_hydro/input` folder, select the `rawCSV.json` file and click `Ok`:

 ![](fig/rawCSV.png)

-#### Add and execute tool to create datapackage from raw CSV data connection
+#### Run tool to create datapackage from raw CSV data connection

-Click on the `T` button to add a new tool to our project.
+Click on the `T` button to add a new tool to your project.
 Give it a name such as 'create_dp', then select 'Create datapackage' from the dropdown list, and click `Ok`:

 ![](fig/add_create_dp_tool.png)

-Select the `Connections` tab at the bottom of the left pane, and click on the element under column 'create_dp', row 'rawCSV', so it says 'true', as shown below:
+Select the `Connections` tab at the bottom of the side pane, and click on the cell in column 'create_dp' and row 'rawCSV'.
+This will change it from 'false' to 'true', as shown below:

 ![](fig/connections1.png)

-On the 'create_dp' Tool item, click on `Exec.` to run the tool.
+On the 'create_dp' item, click on `Exec.` to run the tool.
 You should see the output of the tool on the bottom right pane.

 #### Add data connection to tabular datapackage

-Click on the `DC` button to add a new data connection to our project.
+Click on the `DC` button to add a second data connection to your project.
 Give it a name such as 'datapackage' and click `Ok`.
-On the 'datapackage' Data Connection item, click on the button with plus sign to add a new reference.
-Navigate to the `tool_templates/Swedish_hydro/input` folder, select the files `datapackage.json`, `Plants.csv`, `Constraints.csv`, and `SpotPrice7D1S.csv`, and click `Ok`:
+On the 'datapackage' item, click on the button with the plus sign to add a new reference.
+Navigate to the `tool_templates/Swedish_hydro/input` folder, select the `datapackage.json`, `Plants.csv`, `Constraints.csv`, and `SpotPrice7D1S.csv` files, and click `Ok`:

 ![](fig/datapackage.png)

-#### Add and execute tool to run hydro model from tabular datapackage connection
+#### Execute tool to run hydro model from tabular datapackage connection

-Click on the `T` button to add a new tool to our project.
+Click on the `T` button to add a second tool to your project.
 Give it a name such as 'run_hydro', then select 'Run hydro model' from the dropdown list, and click `Ok`:

 ![](fig/add_run_hydro_tool.png)

-Select the `Connections` tab at the bottom of the left pane, and click on the element under column 'run_hydro', row 'datapackage', so it says 'true', as shown below:
+Select the `Connections` tab at the bottom of the left pane, and click on the element in column 'run_hydro' and row 'datapackage', so it says 'true', as shown below:

 ![](fig/connections2.png)

-On the 'run_hydro' Tool item, click on `Exec.` to run the tool.
+On the 'run_hydro' item, click on `Exec.` to run the tool.
 You should see the output of the tool on the bottom right pane.